2025 ABN AMRO Open

 The 2025 ABN AMRO Open was a men's tennis tournament played on indoor hard courts.
-It took place at the Rotterdam Ahoy in the Dutch city of Rotterdam, between 3 and 9 February 2025.
+It took place at the Rotterdam Ahoy in the Dutch city of Rotterdam, between 3 February and 9 February 2025.
 It was the 52nd edition of the Rotterdam Open, and part of the ATP Tour 500 series on the 2025 ATP Tour.
 The tournament also included a wheelchair tennis singles and doubles draw for both men and women.
+First-seeded Carlos Alcaraz won the singles title.